FreeMasen/WiredForge.com/content/blog/sqlite_parser_pt_1.md

     log2 % 1.0 == 0.0
 }
 ```
 That one was a doosy, let's go over a few of the parts.
-First, we had to update our imports.
-Primarily we are just really moving
+First, we had to update our imports, bringing in our new `Error`
+as well as `TryFrom`.
+Next we just moved the logic from `main.rs` into our new file, adjusting it so each step is its own function.

-the logic from `main.rs` into our new file.
-You may have noticed though that `parse_page_size` uses `v.try_into()` at the very end,
+You may have noticed that `parse_page_size` uses `v.try_into()` at the very end,
 one of the cool things about `TryFrom` and `TryInto` is that by implementing 1 you get the other for free.
 This means that our
 implementation of `TryFrom<u16> for PageSize` automatically sets up `TryInto<PageSize> for u16` for us!

-Now that we have our library setup, lets update `main.rs` to use our library.
+Now that we have our library setup, lets update `main.rs` to use our it.

 ```rust
 // main.rs